ndaccord/ohnologuous_genes_parser/README.md

-# ohnologuous genes parser
+# ohnologous genes parser

 ## Aim

-The aim of this procedure is to retrieve pairs of ohnologuous genes from a Synmap analysis between two of the same genome.
+The aim of this procedure is to retrieve pairs of ohnologous genes from a Synmap analysis between two of the same genome.

 ## Procedure
 ### 1 - SynMap analysis